Kitchen Backsplash Ideas: Function, Form, and Personality

-At Pivot, we see the kitchen backsplash as more than just a wall behind your stove or sink.
+Kitchen backsplash ideas play a crucial role in both function and design.
+At Pivot, we see the kitchen backsplash as more than just a wall behind your stove or sink — it’s where material, performance, and personality come together.
 It’s both a functional surface and a visual element—a place where design meets daily living.
 A backsplash is where practicality, materiality, and personality converge, reflecting how a home is used while adding character to the space.

 A backsplash should respond to its function.
 Ask yourself: What will happen here?
 How messy will it get?